For Cancer Misdiagnosis Claims Call 01772 783314

 Finding out that you have cancer, or your cancer has spread because of a medical practitioner’s misdiagnosis, is even worse.
 Unfortunately, cancer misdiagnosis is reported all too often, and things need to change, to make us all feel safer.

 MG Legal's team of solicitors that specialise in medical negligence cases, work on a NO WIN NO FEE basis for all cancer misdiagnosis claims.
-If you’ve suffered as a result of medical negligence, MG Legal’s specialist medical negligence experts will help you get the compensation you deserve, to help look after you, and your loved ones.
+If you’ve suffered as a result of medical negligence, MG Legal will help you get the compensation you deserve, to help look after you, and your loved ones.

 What are the most common misdiagnosed forms of cancer?

 Listed as being the second most common cause of death in the UK, with 164,000 people dying of cancer in the UK from 2016 -2018, it is obvious that cancer is prevalent in our society.
 Research by the All.Can cancer initiative, states that one in five UK cancer patients waited more than six months to get the correct diagnosis.